LLM in European Law

 Dr Leandro Mancano - Programme Director 2020/21

-Leandro’s publications focus on the interaction amongst different areas of law and policy, such as crime, migration, and human rights.
-His first monograph analyses the legislative and judicial approach of the EU in the fields of substantive and procedural criminal law, immigration, citizenship and free movement.
+Leandro’s publications focus on the interaction amongst different areas of European law and policy, such as crime, migration, and human rights.
+His first monograph analyses the legislative and judicial approach of the EU to deprivation of liberty in the fields of substantive and procedural criminal law, immigration, citizenship and free movement.

 Before joining the University of Edinburgh, Leandro received his PhD from Scuola Superiore Sant’Anna (Pisa).
 He has been visiting researcher at Queen Mary University of London, Université Libre de Bruxelles and the University of Copenhagen.
-Leandro is a member of the European Criminal Law Academic Network (ECLAN).
+Leandro is UK’s Deputy Contact Point for the European Criminal Law Academic Network (ECLAN).

 Katerina Kalaitzaki is an Early Career Fellow in EU Law and joined Edinburgh Law School in September 2019.
 She is also an accredited mediator in the UK since April 2019 and a non-practising lawyer (Cyprus Legal Board) since September 2015.

 Katerina’s research interests lie in the area of EU citizenship and EU fundamental principles and values.
 Current projects deal with the development and/or potential use of these concepts, including the rule of law principle, during periods of crises such as Brexit and the rule of law crisis.

 Lachlan is a Lecturer in Technology Law at the University of Edinburgh.
 He is also a visiting researcher at the Horizon Digital Economy Research Institute, where he was a Research Fellow in Information Technology Law from 2016-2018.